dsu-arl/logan-test-dojo/DESCRIPTION.md

-This is Chase's testing Dojang.
+This is Logan's testing RE Dojo.